What I'm reading in 2026

 Olivie Blake

 Booktok book.
-Predicable writing about young people with magic skills in a modern world; that doesn't actually go anywhere (because this is the first part in a series, who would have guessed).
+Predictable writing about young people with magic skills in a modern world; that doesn't actually go anywhere (because this is the first part in a series, who would have guessed).
 Bought it because I've seen it in so many bookstores and the frequency bias made me expect it to be good.
-Well it's alright, but I'm still comptemplating if I'll read the other books in the series or just leave this as the entry into a series that I abandoned.
+Well it's alright, but I'm still contemplating if I'll read the other books in the series or just leave this as the entry into a series that I abandoned.

 Several People Are Typing